 SSCH bridges a connection between students working on or passionate about environmental sustainability on campuses across the Hawaiian islands, including the University of Hawaii system and Hawaii Pacific University, Chaminade University, Brigham Young University Hawaii.

-SSCH students Doorae Shin, Gabriel Sachter-Smith, Cali Reed, Antonia Agbannawaag & Don Peel testified to the Board of Regents in the Fall of 2013 to advocate for the newly adopted BOR Sustainability Policy which had unanimous support from the regents and states goals of “carbon neutrality, zero-waste, and local food self-sufficiency” for the 10 campuses of the University of Hawaii.
+SSCH students testified to the Board of Regents to advocate for the BOR Sustainability Policy, passing in January 2014 with unanimous support; this policy commits to goals of “carbon neutrality, zero-waste, and local food self-sufficiency” for the University of Hawaii System.

 Featured Campaign: Fossil Fuel Divestment

 Students, faculty, and staff across the University of Hawaii system have joined the global movement, inspired by 350.org.

 This campaign calls for the UH Board of Regents to pull out the millions of dollars that UH Foundation has invested in the fossil fuel industry.
 Current investment in fossil fuels fails to achieve the mission of UH and contributes to climate change by supporting big emitters of greenhouse gas emissions.